Skip to content

 Salamander makes a great dark green accent wall, and there are punches of peach and terracotta all over, so this room is ticking alllll the boxes.

-Dark Green Exterior
+Dark Green on Your Exterior

 The darkest green colors that we talked about here: Greenblack, Black Forest, and Nocturnal Green, all look amazing on exteriors!